Table of Contents

 7. Do you have to paint PVC brackets?

 While you may choose not to paint PVC brackets, it is highly recommended to take full advantage of the units’ long-lasting and low maintenance benefits.
-In 98% of the projects reviewed by Hardie Boys, PVC brackets are painted to cover the caulking and nail hole putty, as well as to match the color of the house trim.
-The bracket will last much longer if treated with an initial paint job, and the minimal other steps of care and maintenance practices provided by Hardie Boys.
+In 98% of the projects reviewed by HB Elements, PVC brackets are painted to cover the caulking and nail hole putty, as well as to match the color of the house trim.
+The bracket will last much longer if treated with an initial paint job, and the minimal other steps of care and maintenance practices provided by HB Elements.

 Here are the basics of painting in PC bracket best care practices, and why: